petepm/Singleton/lyrics.md

 ## Slow intro

-Slow down now baby
+Whoa hold on now baby
+You want to know my password?
 I'm just not ready for that kind of commitment

-You want to share passwords?
-I'll show you what I can do
+## Solo

+Perhaps I can interest you in a guitar solo instead
+Oh yeah, just wait until you hear this next part

 ## Desolation part

-Obsession got you hamstrung
+Obsession's got you hamstrung
 Treadmill hedonic
-Forget the s that's out in the front
+Forget the 's' that's in the front
-Keep dreams locked up

-I'm creepin' up on ya
+Oh I'm creepin' up on ya

-## Solo

-Hey baby
-Isn't this an impressive guitar solo
-I swear
-I don't take music that seriously
+I'm creepin'

 ## Solo 2 (background vox)